harrycresswell/harry/content/writing/breaking-changes-upgrading-hugo.md

 syndicate: "false"
 ---

-Unless you want to use new features, or you’re working on a Hugo project built with a newer version, then there’s no real need to upgrade your version of Hugo.
+Unless you want to use new features, or you’re working on a Hugo project built with a newer version, then it’s not absolutely necessary to upgrade your version of Hugo.
 You can run an old version of Hugo and everything will continue to work just fine.

-However, if you do find yourself needing to upgrade Hugo for whatever reason, you’re probably wondering if anything is going to break in your existing projects when you upgrade to the latest version.
+However, if you do find yourself needing or wanted to upgrade Hugo, then you’re probably wondering if anything is going to break in your existing projects when you upgrade to the latest version.
 It’s a reasonable concern.

 Last week I upgraded my Hugo version from [0.55.6](https://gohugo.io/news/0.55.6-relnotes/) to Hugo [0.80](https://gohugo.io/news/0.80.0-relnotes/).
 I sort of expected everything to break, so I had a contingency plan in the form of [Fernando Medina Corey’s article on using legacy versions](https://www.fernandomc.com/posts/brew-install-legacy-hugo-site-generator/).
 But to my surprise, after the upgrade I was pleased to find very few errors.

-The main issue - which seems like a common one - is content from sections not rendering on a homepage.
-To be clear what I mean by this, section content is content stored in a sub directory of the content directory i.e `./content/supplier`.
+The main issue - which seems like a common one - concerns content from sections not rendering on a homepage.
+To be clear, what I mean by section content is content stored in a sub directory of the content directory.
+For example, `./content/supplier`.

 To render section specific content on a homepage in the past you might have nested a where clause in your range.
 Something like this: